sahbabos/infrastructure-hw/README.md

 - **pip (Python package installer):** pip is usually installed with Python 3.9.
 If not, you can [download pip](https://pip.pypa.io/en/stable/installation/) or install it using:
   - For Windows/macOS/Linux: `python -m ensurepip --upgrade`

-## Installing Python Dependencies
+## Installing Python Dependencies - (for Method-3)

-Before running the project, you need to install the required Python packages for both the broadcast and receiver services.
+Before running the (Method-3), you need to install the required Python packages for both the broadcast and receiver services.
 Navigate to each service directory and install the dependencies using pip:

 ```bash
 cd broadcast-service